Overview

-Grading is the process of interpreting students' learning products and performance for the purposes of:
+Grading (or marking) is the process of interpreting students' learning products and performance for the purposes of:

 - reflecting where students stand in relation to an orderly development of competence